ElliotOusley/CS362_Team_11_Project/Project Architecture and Design.md

 ### Major Components
 * User Interface – An overlay on top of the game scene that allows players to interact with game systems like inventory, options, the main menu, and dialogue
 * Game Scene – Where gameplay takes place.
 Includes scenes like main, the player, NPCs, and tilemaps.

+### Event-Driven Architecture
+Godot uses event-driven Architecture.
+In the context of Godot, events are the signals emitted by nodes, like a button being pressed, in the case of menus, or like the player entering a dialogue actionable Area2D Node.
+These nodes also function as event handlers, as signals from one node are sent to others through scripts.
+This architecture is useful because nodes can be asynchronous, and do not necessarily need to know about one another, just that a signal was sent from one to another.
+For example, a node with a script that detects when the player picks up an item may not need to know what was picked up, just that an item was picked up.

 ### Component Interfacing